Section 8. Payroll Procedures and Compensation

 - has chosen not to use Paid Leave;

-8.071 Generally, an employee cannot work for two departments.
-If a department wants to hire someone who is already employed by another office or department of the County, the Department Head must first submit a written request to Commissioners Court.
+8.081 Generally, an employee cannot work for two departments at the same time.
+If a department wants to hire someone who is already employed by another County Department, the Department Head must first submit a written request to Commissioners Court.

-8.082 For purposes of determining Longevity Pay, Creditable Service is calculated on the first day of the fiscal year.
+8.092 For purposes of determining Longevity Pay, Creditable Service is calculated on the first day of the Fiscal Year.
 Fractional years are not considered.
 Longevity Pay increases begin with the first paycheck after the beginning of the fiscal year.